Australian English: Figures of speech and abbreviations

 Litotes, such as "not bad", "not much" and "you're not wrong", are also used.

 Diminutives and hypocorisms are common and are often used to indicate familiarity.
 Some common examples are arvo (afternoon), barbie (barbecue), smoko (cigarette break), Aussie (Australian) and Straya (Australia).
 This may also be done with people's names to create nicknames (other English speaking countries create similar diminutives).
 For example, "Gazza" from Gary, or "Smitty" from John Smith.
 The use of the suffix -o originates in ó, which is both a postclitic and a suffix with much the same meaning as in Australian English.

 In informal speech, incomplete comparisons are sometimes used, such as "sweet as" (as in "That car is sweet as.").
 "Full", "fully" or "heaps" may precede a word to act as an intensifier (as in "The waves at the beach were heaps good.").
 This was more common in regional Australia and South Australia but has been in common usage in urban Australia for decades.
 The suffix "-ly" is sometimes omitted in broader Australian English.
 For instance, "really good" can become "real good".

 Measures

 Australia's switch to the metric system in the 1970s changed most of the country's vocabulary of measurement from imperial to metric measures.
-Since the switch to metric, heights of individuals are listed in centimetres on official documents and distances by road on signs are listed in terms of kilometres and metres.
+Since the switch to metric, heights of people are listed in centimetres on official documents and distances by road on signs are listed in terms of kilometres and metres.

 Comparison with other varieties

-Where British and American English vocabulary differs, sometimes Australian English shares a usage with one of those varieties, as with petrol (AmE: gasoline) and mobile phone (AmE: cellular phone) which are shared with British English, or truck (BrE: lorry) and eggplant (BrE: aubergine) which are shared with American English.
+Where British and American English vocabulary differs, sometimes Australian English shares a usage with one of those varieties, as with petrol (AmE: gasoline) and mobile phone (AmE: cellular phone) which are shared with British English, or truck (BrE: lorry - truck has a slightly different meaning) and eggplant (BrE: aubergine) which are shared with American English.

 In other circumstances, Australian English sometimes favours a usage which is different from both British and American English as with: